buddhist-uni/buddhist-uni.github.io/_content/papers/celestial-coral-tree-and-the-noble-disciple_dhammadinna.md

 pages: "92--99"
 ---

 > ... the fourth meditative absorption, this is just like that tree gradually blooming.

-A translation of a discourse from the Chinese Ekottarika-āgama that parallels the  AN 7.69, the Pāricchattaka Sutta.
+A translation of a discourse from the Ekottarika-āgama which parallels [the Pāricchattaka Sutta](https://suttacentral.net/an7.69/en/sujato).